R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

-# blookethack-alt
+# RESTORED-blookethacks
-blooket hacks alt!
+basically another blooket hacks alt
 For updating the scripts, I go to the schoolcheats.net/blooket web (check it out!) and use the updated scripts.

 steps on using the bookmarklet